mozilla-services/heka/docs/source/config/index.rst

     already exists the contained pid will be checked for a running process.
     If one is found, the current process will exit with an error.

+.. versionadded:: 0.9

+- hostname (string):
+    Specifies the hostname to use whenever Heka is asked to provide the local host's hostname.
+Defaults to whatever is provided by Go's `os.Hostname()` call.

 Example hekad.toml file
 =======================